nikakhaburzania/Easy-sudoku-puzzle-solver-C-/README.md

-# Easy-sudoku-puzzle-solver-C++
+#Sudoku-puzzle-solver-C++
-This little program solves easy to moderate sudoku puzzles.
+This little program solves sudoku puzzles.
 Written in C++11

 # To fill the board
-Go to file `BreadthFSSudoku.cpp` and in fillBoard class replace current numbers with your sudoku puzzle numbers.
+Go to file `Solver.cpp` and in fillBoard class replace current numbers with your sudoku puzzle numbers.

 # To compile:

-g++ -std=c++11 -g -o BreadthFSSudoku BreadthFSSudoku.cpp
+g++ -std=c++11 -g -o Solver Solver.cpp

 and then

-./BreadthFSSudoku
+./Solver